RHIT-CSSE/csse304/Homework/Assignment_03/Readme.md

 We represent a set by a list of objects.
 We say that such a list is a set if and only if it contains no duplicates.
 By “no duplicates”, I mean that no two items in the list are equal?

+### AI Usage

+For this assignment, you may use AI in one specific way.

+1. If you get stuck on 1 problem / problem set, you may use AI to help you.

+2. By help - you can ask AI to explain approach to problems, to help you debug your code.
+You may not use AI to write your code.

+3. You must note in comments that you used AI for the problem you used it, and what prompts you used.

 ## Q1 (10 points)